IsometricShahil/TVec/README.md

 See, [actions](https://github.com/FlamingArr/TVec/actions) for the results.

 # Feedback
-I will very much appreciate suggestions, bug reports and general feedback from others, you can provide your input in [here](https://github.com/FlamingArr/TVec/issues).
+I will very much appreciate suggestions, bug reports and general feedback from you, you can provide your input [here](https://github.com/FlamingArr/TVec/issues).

 # License
 TVec.lua is licensed under the terms and condition of the MIT License.